embiem/jsonresume-theme-mocaccino/README.md

-# Macchiato Theme! ☕️+🥛
+# Mocaccino Theme! ☕️+🥛

-Macchiato it's a [JSON Resume](https://jsonresume.org/) theme based on [Theme Boilerplate](https://github.com/jsonresume/jsonresume-theme-boilerplate) and [Caffeine Theme](https://github.com/kelyvin/jsonresume-theme-caffeine).
+Mocaccino is a fork of the great [JSON Resume](https://jsonresume.org/) [Macchiato Theme](https://github.com/biosan/jsonresume-theme-macchiato).

+It has small additions like markdown support.

+I'll add more notes in this README at a later point (maybe).
+For now, here's the forked repo's README:

+---

 ## Why?